comhendrik/Clone/README.md

 5. Now run the app in XCode

 Things to improve: <br/>
-There are many things to improve, but due to a big pause in development caused by not having time because I had to study for school, I decided not to continue this project.
+There are many things to improve.